The Voice Teens (Sri Lankan TV series): Format

 The Voice Teens is a reality television show that is a spin-off of The Voice, which first broadcast in the Netherlands and was adapted in Colombia as La Voz Teens.
 Three coaches are used in the original Colombian system.
 Four coaches or judges look for a group of gifted individuals who could become Sri Lanka's next teenage singing sensation.
 The title of the show hints at the concept: the four coaches will judge a singer hopeful dubbed "Artist" solely on his or her vocal ability, regardless of physical appearance.

 It is because of this notion that The Voice franchise stands out among other well-known reality talent shows that air on any known media channel, such as The X Factor, Got Talent, and even Idol.
 The lucky artists who made it through the audition phase would be divided into four teams, each of which would be coached by four well-known singers (dubbed "coaches" in the show) who would collaborate with them and choose songs for their artists to perform.

 The blind auditions

 The blind auditions are the first stage, in which the four coaches, all well-known recording artists, listen to the contestants while sitting in seats facing away from the stage.
 If a coach loves what they hear from a contestant, they hit the "I Want You" button, which causes their chairs to rotate, indicating that they want to work with that contestant.
-If more than one coach hits their button, the contender choose the coach with whom he or she wishes to work.
-When each coach has a certain amount of contestants to work with, the blind auditions end.
-Coaches devote themselves to helping their vocalists grow psychologically, musically, and physically, as well as providing advise and sharing their secrets of success.
+If more than one coach hits their button, the contender chooses the coach with whom he or she wishes to work.
+When each coach has a certain number of contestants to work with, the blind auditions end.
+Coaches devote themselves to helping their vocalists grow psychologically, musically, and physically, as well as providing advice and sharing their secrets of success.